Shoby

-Shoby is a hamlet and former civil parish 12 mi north east of Leicester, now in the parish of Grimston, in the Melton district, in the county of Leicestershire, England.
+Shoby is a hamlet in the civil parish of Grimston, in the Melton district, in the county of Leicestershire, England.
+It is 12 mi north east of Leicester.
 In 2000 it had an estimated population of 39.
-In 1931 the parish had a population of 49.
-Gregory Brokesby who was a resident of Shoby became the Sheriff of Leicestershire in 1632.

 History

 The name "Shoby" means 'Sigvald's farm/settlement'.
 Shoby was recorded in the Domesday Book as Seoldesberie.
 Shoby is a deserted medieval village, it was deserted between 1350 and 1400 because of the Black Death or retreat from marginal lands.
 Shoby had a priory, a building is now on the site, which was formerly Priory Farmhouse and now called "Shoby Priory" and is a Grade II listed building.
 Shoby was an extra-parochial area, in 1858 it became a civil parish, on 1 April 1936 the parish was abolished and merged with Grimston.
+In 1931 the parish had a population of 49.
+Gregory Brokesby who was a resident of Shoby became the Sheriff of Leicestershire in 1632.